Professional curiosity

 Agreeing a code word between you and the person you are talking to so you can quickly establish on further meetings whether that person can talk safely and openly.

-It is widely recognised that there are many barriers to being professionally curious.
+It is widely recognised that there are many barriers to seeking out information effectively.
 It is only by knowing and challenging these within ourselves and in our practice that we are often able look further, think wider and see more.

 Try not to: Make assumptions